gebv/dico/README.md

 //name="not found"
 //[[errors]]
 //name="unknown"
+//message="unknown error"
-//message="unknown error, see details in the log"
+//comment="unknown error, see details in the log"
 //[[errors]]
 //name="not allowed"
 //[[errors]]